opendocsg/slw-judgments-backfill/2009_SGHC_165/report.md

 22     In dealing with the appeal against the above decision, there is no need for me to expound at length on the legal principles applicable to an application for summary judgment as these are well known.
 Suffice it to say that in order to obtain judgment, a plaintiff has first to show that he has a _prima facie_ case for judgment.
 Once he has done that, the burden shifts to the defendant who, in order to obtain leave to defend, must establish that there is a fair or reasonable probability that he

 has a real or _bona fide_ defence.
-(See _Goh Chok Tong v Chee Soon Juan_ [2003] 3 SLR 32).
+(See _Goh Chok Tong v Chee Soon Juan_ <span class="citation">[2003] 3 SLR 32</span>).
 I would also note that where no triable issues of fact can be found but only triable issues of law are brought up, the Supreme Court Practice 1999 at para 14/4/12 states:

  Where the court is satisfied that there are no issues of fact between the parties, it would be pointless to give leave to defend on the basis that there is a triable issue of law, and this is so even if the issue of law is complex and highly arguable.